MSN Admission Requirements

 Policy: The Admissions Committee shall review all applications to the nursing program.
-The faculty will determine whether an applicant may be admitted unconditionally, admitted with provisions, or not admitted, based on established criteria.
+The committee will determine whether an applicant may be admitted unconditionally, admitted with provisions, or not admitted, based on established criteria.
 This committee will include the following individuals: the Division Chair of Health Professions, three nursing program coordinators, one full time MSN faculty member, and one adjunct MSN faculty member.

 Criteria Prior to Admission

-- Current Bachelor of Science in Nursing Degree from a
+- Current Bachelor of Science in Nursing (BSN) Degree from a college or university accredited

 - Statistics course with a C grade or better